-STIs (sexually transmitted infections, also known as STDs) can have a lot of symptoms, but most of the time STIs don’t show any symptoms at all.
-If you notice any STI symptoms, it’s a good idea to go to the nearest STI testing clinic in Montreal.
-Some of these symptoms can also be signs of other infections that might need to be treated.
-If you notice more serious symptoms like a sudden fever or severe pain, it’s a good idea to see a doctor as soon as possible.
+STI stands for sexually transmitted infections.
+They can have lots of different symptoms, or none at all.
+If you have any symptoms, it’s a good idea to go to an STI testing clinic.
+Some symptoms could also be a sign of another problem that needs to be treated.
+If you have a lot of pain or fever then it’s a good idea to see a doctor as soon as possible.

-It’s common to be worried if you think something could be a sign of an STI.
+A lot of people get worried if they see something that could be a sign of an STI.
 Remember that most STIs are curable.
-Almost all STIs that aren’t curable are treatable.
-This means that you’d always have them, but you can live a long and healthy life if you do.
-If you get tested and take the medicine you need, it’s rare for STIs have any risk to your overall health.
+Most of the ones that aren’t curable are treatable.
+That means you will always have to take medication for them, but you’ll be able to live a long and healthy life.
+If you take the medicine you need and get tested, it’s rare for an STI to hurt your health.

-- Unexpected bleeding or a bad smell around the genitals
+- Bleeding or a bad smell around your privates

-- Signs of a flu or cold after you’ve had sex without a condom or dental dam
+- Feeling like you have a cold or flu after having sex without a condom or dental dam

-- Itchy bumps or sores, including cold sores
+- Itchy bumps, sores, or cold sores in and around your mouth

-- A sore throat or pain in the throat
+- A sore throat or pain in your throat